nomasystems/njson/README.md

 ## Implementation

 `njson` aims to be pragmatic and efficient.
-To do so, it considers some assumptions:

-- It decodes JSON to erlang maps.
+To do so, it decodes JSON to erlang maps with binary keys.
 Someone might argue about duplicated keys.
 We don't see any practical use for this feature, and the [RFC support this claim](https://datatracker.ietf.org/doc/html/rfc8259#section-4) ``The names within an object SHOULD be unique.``
-- It decodes JSON `null` values as Erlang `undefined`.
-Given we use maps, this is as not decoding `null` values.
-Following this, it doesn't encode `null`.
-It's been a long debate, but no one has ever shown a practical case where not encoding an attribute or encoding an attribute with `null` value makes a difference.
-Previous considerations will make `njson` somehow asymmetric, but that is not a problem in practical cases.
-- The decoder is implemented using CPS style.
-Thanks `jsone` team for showing us about it.

 ## A simple example